Social Anxiety

 In today’s world, it is natural to ask, how does social media and online education affects persons with social anxiety disorder?

-The onset of Covid -19 forced us to stay at home and utilize social media to keep in touch with friends.
+The onset of Covid-19 forced us to stay at home and utilize social media to keep in touch with friends.
 At work, FaceTime or Zoom became the norm.
 These means of communication provided a false sense of refuge for persons with a social anxiety disorder.

 Communicating online provides the ease for them to control the impression they make, since they can carefully choose their words without the pressure and stress of having to respond in the moment.
+However, the over-reliance on virtual interactions may also hinder the development of crucial real-world social skills.

 It further eliminates their concerns of being judged on their appearance or mannerisms.
 Additionally, the ability to pause before responding, helps them to take their time and think about their reply, as they may not be as skilled and comfortable in a face-to-face interaction.